 - Individual care records were written and managed in a way that kept patients safe.
-The care records we saw showed that information needed to deliver safe care and treatment was available and accessible. - The service had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment.
-There was a documented approach to the management of test results. - Referral letters included the necessary information.
+The care records we saw showed that information needed to deliver safe care and treatment was available, accessible and accurate. - The service had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment.
+There was a documented approach to the management of test results. - Referral letters included necessary information. - There was a system in place to securely manage medical records. - The service had a system for requesting and checking patient identity, including checks at the registration stage, at appointment booking and before consultation or treatment.
+The clinic offered services to children and had systems in place to ensure any adult consenting on the child's behalf had appropriate parental responsibility.